srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_11-introduction-to-azure-iot-edge.md

     Be sure to replace the `{iot-edge-device-connection-string}` placeholder with the Connection String you copied previously for your IoT Edge Device.

-    > **IMPORTANT**: Make sure you include the quotation marks on the command line as listed above.
+    > **Important:** Make sure you include the quotation marks on the command line as listed above.

 1. Once this command completes, the IoT Edge Device will be configured to connect to Azure IoT Hub using the connection string that was entered.
 The command will output a `Connection string set to ...` message that includes the Connection String that was set.